omnetpp/omnetpp/doc/src/userguide/launcher.rst

 ----------------------

 The |omnet++| runtime has the ability to launch an external debugger and have it attached to the simulation process.
-One can configure a simulation to launch the debugger immediately on startup, or when an error (runtime error or crash) occurs.
+One can configure a simulation to launch the debugger immediately on startup or when an error (runtime error or crash) occurs.
 This just-in-time debugging facility was primarily intended for use on Linux.

 To turn on just-in-time debugging, set the ``debugger-attach-on-startup`` or ``debugger-attach-on-error`` configuration option to ``true``.
-You can do so by e.g. adding the appropriate line to :file:`omnetpp.ini`, or specifying ``--debugger-attach-on-startup=true`` in the :guilabel:`Additional arguments` field in the launch configuration dialog.
+You can do so by e.g. adding the appropriate line to :file:`omnetpp.ini` or specifying ``--debugger-attach-on-startup=true`` in the :guilabel:`Additional arguments` field in the launch configuration dialog.
 It is also possible to configure the debugger command line.

 .. note::

-   On some systems (e.g. Ubuntu), just-in-time debugging requires extra setup beyond installing external debugger.
+   On some systems (e.g. Ubuntu), just-in-time debugging requires extra setup beyond installing an external debugger.
 See the :ref:`install-guide` for more details.

 Profiling a Simulation on Linux